rhiannonlynne/opsim_comparisons/README.md

  - `colossus_2399`: HA bonus = 0.50
  - `colossus_2378`: HA bonus = 0.80

-Additionally, this table also contains `astro-lsst-01_2013` which also had an HA bonus = 0.5, but and HA max = 3.
+Additionally, these tables also contains `astro-lsst-01_2013` which also had an HA bonus = 0.5, but and HA max = 3.

 Clink the links below to get to the various comparison tables.